rpgreview/papersandpaychecks/pnp.md

 **Insight**

+An Insight skill check is made when a character is trying to apply their powers of cognition to information received in order to derive additional information.
+It is absolutely essential various types of deductive investigation.

 **Sense (type)**

 A Sense skill check is made when a character applies their senses to make an evaluation of the objective world.
 Specialisations are required for the broad traditional sense categories Smell/Taste, Sight, Hearing, and Touch.
-Other creatures may have more exotic senses.
+Other creatures (and 'monsters') may have more exotic senses.

 ### Charisma Based Skills